BarbossHack/Signal-Desktop-Fedora/README.md

 ## Signal version

-You can set the Signal-Desktop version in the `SIGNAL_VERSION` file (e.g. by running `make update`).
+You can set the Signal-Desktop version in the `SIGNAL_VERSION` file (e.g., by running `make update`).

-It should be a valid `tag` from <https://github.com/signalapp/Signal-Desktop/tags>
+It should correspond to a valid tag from [here](https://github.com/signalapp/Signal-Desktop/tags).

 ## Fedora version

-You can change the version in the `FEDORA_VERSION` file.
+You can modify the version in the `FEDORA_VERSION` file.

 ## Credits

-Thanks to the Signal team, [yea-hung](https://github.com/signalapp/Signal-Desktop/issues/4530#issuecomment-1079834967) and [michelamarie](https://github.com/michelamarie/fedora-signal/wiki/How-to-compile-Signal-Desktop-for-Fedora)
+Based on the Signal-Desktop [reproducible builds](https://github.com/signalapp/Signal-Desktop/tree/main/reproducible-builds).